kingfisherdirect/magento2-env-modules/README.md

 Since composer allows to define `require` and `require-dev` packages, dev tools can be added to `require-dev` and only manually enabled through `env.php`.
 On production `require-dev` packages doesn't have to be installed, therefore nothing should be in `config.php`.

 On the other hand modules may be in `require` making it always installed.
 Because of modules `registration.php` file, it's automatically loaded and status will (and should) be written to `config.php`.
 Each environment may then use `env.php` to disable module.

+## Why not a PR to magento/magento2

+I don't believe this is ready to be shipped in Magento by default.

+This patch makes `module:enable` and `module:disable` ineffective for `env.php` defined modules.
+I needed a solution that works, not neccessary handles every scenario.